Skip navigation

 Description

-Kniest dysplasia is a disorder of bone growth characterized by short stature (dwarfism) with other skeletal abnormalities and problems with vision and hearing.
+Kniest dysplasia is a skeletal disorder that is characterized by short stature, joint disease, and problems with vision and hearing.

 Frequency

-Kniest dysplasia is a rare condition; the exact incidence is unknown.
+Kniest dysplasia is a rare condition, but the exact prevalence is unknown.

 Causes

-Kniest dysplasia is one of a spectrum of skeletal disorders caused by mutations in the COL2A1 gene.
-This gene provides instructions for making a protein that forms type II collagen.
-This type of collagen is found mostly in the clear gel that fills the eyeball (the vitreous) and in cartilage.
-Cartilage is a tough, flexible tissue that makes up much of the skeleton during early development.
-Most cartilage is later converted to bone, except for the cartilage that continues to cover and protect the ends of bones and is present in the nose and external ears.
-Type II collagen is essential for the normal development of bones and other connective tissues that form the body's supportive framework.
+Kniest dysplasia is caused by variants (also called mutations) in the COL2A1 gene.
+This gene provides instructions for making a protein that forms type II collagen, which is found in the clear gel that fills the eyeball (the vitreous) and in cartilage.
+Cartilage is a tough, flexible tissue that makes up much of the skeleton during early development; most cartilage is later converted to bone.
+Type II collagen is essential for the normal growth and development of bones and other connective tissues.

 Inheritance